gear5km/heroesSquad/README.md

 Heroes of WW2 Game

+Enter a Username for your corporal,

+Add the names of your section members

-Select your section and deploy to a theatre of war
+Then deploy to a theatre of war

 # Setup instructions: